 When temperatures drop or if you experience a power outage in your home, you may be wondering how to keep your cat warm without electricity.
-Cats are sensitive to temperature changes, so it’s important to help them stay warm.
+Cats are generally good at finding warm, cosy places to rest if the temperature drops indoors, but young, old or cats struggling with health conditions may need additional care.
 Here are a few things you can do for your cat when it gets cold inside:

 Does your cat have arthritis?
 Arthritic and elderly cats can suffer in cold weather as it severely affects their joints.
 Offer plenty of warm places for your cat to sleep in and make sure they are easily accessible.
 If you are concerned about your cat’s health, or they seem arthritic, seek veterinary advice as they can provide pain relief medication.Find out more about arthritis in cats

 The autumn and winter brings with it the promise of fireworks and Bonfire Night.
 Unfortunately, this can be a stressful time for cats as they become distressed at the loud noises and lights.
 Ensuring they feel safe and happy is particularly important.

 Cold weather presents a number of risks for cats.
 Here are a few other potential dangers your feline friend might encounter during the winter months and what you can do to protect them:

 Cats that are outdoors may crawl into a warm car engine to get warm.
 Tap the bonnet of your car before you start up the engine to avoid a cat getting injured.